 The gardening world is filled with single-use plastics, waste, harmful fertilizers, pesticides, and countless other things causing a multitude of other problems.

 Dish soap isn’t going to make the Top Ten List of Horrible Things We Wreck the Environment With and not even come close—there is just way too much competition— but this whole notion of calling it safe, non-toxic, harmless, or natural and promoting it as a good, green alternative is really not helping.

 - Dish soap is a detergent.
 Not a soap.

-- It is made from chemicals.
+- It is made from chemicals (everything is).
 And not that all chemicals are bad—that’s absurd—but the point is, the chemicals in dish soap are not designed to target specific pests or diseases.

 And that’s why it’s not a harmless, natural alternative, and doesn’t really fit with the aims of an organic garden.

 We might say one gardener doing this, big whoop.
-But there are millions of us spreading these home remedies around, and that’s how many gardeners putting this stuff in their gardens?
+But there are millions of us spreading these home remedies around, so how many gardeners are spraying this stuff in their gardens?

 So, what to do?

 First of all, there is not a solution to every problem: not in the garden or in life.

 For pest problems, there are products that target specific issues and have the science to back them up.
 If you have concerns about the environment, it’s worth researching the company and how the product is produced, distributed, and any effects it has.